Francisco Partners: 2020–2021

-2022
+2022–2025

 On January 21, 2022, Francisco Partners acquired health data assets from IBM's Watson Health unit.
 These assets included Health Insights, MarketScan, Clinical Development, Social Program Management, Micromedex, and imaging software offerings.
 The assets were valued at a reported $1 billion.
+In July 2022, raised $13.5 billion for its VII LP fund and $3.3 billion for its Francisco Partners Agility III LP fund.

-Also in 2022, Francisco Partners announced the acquisition of bswift from CVS Health. bswift is a provider of software and services for benefits and human resources administration.
+Also in 2022, Francisco Partners announced the acquisition of bswift from CVS Health.
+Bswift (stylilzed as "bswift") is a provider of software and services for benefits and human resources administration.